aliyigittas/StarPit-Guessing-Game/README.md

 # StarPit Number Guessing Game
 Thank you for playing StarPit.
+(Also known as MasterMind)

 In this game, you need to predict 4-digit number generated from AI.